“Here I Am” After-Camp

 Connections Early Childhood Training Institute

-Connections Early Childhood Training Institute is a six-week summer program for early childhood teachers and professionals, offered by the JCFS Chicago Virginia Frank Child Development Center.
+Connections Early Childhood Training Institute is a five-week summer program for early childhood teachers and professionals, offered by the JCFS Chicago Virginia Frank Child Development Center.
 It emphasizes the importance of building strong teacher and caregiver relationships with young children to promote a secure, healthy and productive learning environment.

 A Striking Event: Under the Stars at Ravinia